 On the following pages you will find all the information on the study, its procedure and your participation.

-A summary on the Gutenberg Health Study from the Annual Report of the Center for Cardiology 2019 can be downloaded here.
+A summary on the Gutenberg Health Study from the Annual Report of the Center for Cardiology 2020-2021 can be downloaded here (in German).

 Prettier legs, longer life?

 Researchers at Mainz University Medical Center gain new insights into chronic venous insufficiency